Scaling a business requires a joint effort between many stakeholders.

 5. Compliance with labor laws

-The nitty gritty of HR – ensuring statutory compliance with state and federal labor laws.
 There is a wide range of labor laws, tax codes, and other regulations that HR needs to keep a close eye on.

-3 top challenges of integrating HRMS software
+Challenges of integrating an HRMS

 Is the focus on improving the recruiting and onboarding process?
 Is it on establishing a way to centralize data and track employee performance?

-HRMS software is incredibly broad and complex.
 Most vendors offer a high level of customization with varying price points, so it’s really up to you to make the best decision for your company.

-The key takeaway, as stated by Better Buys in their Definitive Guide to HRMS, is that you should list what goals you want the software to meet and what modules you are looking for.
+List what goals you want the software to meet and what modules you are looking for.

 How to get started with an HRMS solution